andOlga/umineko-catbox-english/README.md

 - [kaleido](https://gitlab.com/Neurochitin/kaleido/-/tree/saku/) by Neurochitin, which can decompile and recompile the SNR script format used by the game, as well as generate the `patch.rom` files that can be used to replace files in the base game.
 - [enter_extractor](https://github.com/07th-mod/enter_extractor) by TellowKrinkle, which can extract files from the base game's `data.rom` format, as well as generate `pic` and `txa` files used to store the game's images.
-- The IPS patch generator by [MasaGratoR](https://github.com/masagrator), used to translate some of the text hardcoded into the executables of the game.
+- [HigurashiENX](https://github.com/masagrator/HigurashiENX) by MasaGratoR, which is a similar translation patch for the Switch version of Higurashi.
+Specifically, the IPS patch generation scripts from that project were used to translate some of the text hardcoded into the executables of the game.
 - [Umineko Project](https://umineko-project.org), a similar translation work done for the PS3 version of Umineko, which serves as the base for the translated script and images used in the patch.
 - The original translation of the PC version of Umineko by [The Witch Hunt](https://witch-hunt.com).
 While their work isn't being used directly, without these people Umineko would have never made it to the West in any form at all.
 - And, of course, the game itself, created by 07th-Expansion and producted (sic) by Entergram.
 Please buy the game on the [eShop](https://store-jp.nintendo.com/list/software/70010000012343.html) or [PSN](https://store.playstation.com/ja-jp/product/JP0741-CUSA16973_00-UMINEKOSAKUZZZZZ) to support the creators.